openSUSE/supportutils/README.md

 **sle11**: SUSE Linux Enterprise Server 11 branch for all changes to SLE11

-Applicable fixes must be checked into each corresponding branch
+Applicable fixes must be checked into each corresponding branch.